 Temperature Control - There is a premium cost to any temperature controlled warehousing and it is primarily used by the food and drink industry.
 Generally chilled and frozen storage can be 25–100% more expensive than a site with no temperature control but it varies from site to site.
 Some warehouses also offer the ability to control the temperature within an ambient range which is appropriate for inventory that is damaged by hot or cold temperatures.
 We dive into this consideration more, here.

 Facilities - These relate to particular accreditations, memberships and storage capabilities and required at the site.
 See main ones below:

 Accreditations and Memberships: BRC (British Retail Consortium), MHRA (The Medicines and Healthcare Regulatory Agency), (OFF) Organic Food Federation, SOIL (Soil Association Organic Certification)

 Storage Capabilities: Bulk Powder, Bulk Liquid, Hazardous Chemicals, Hazardous Other, High Value, LME, Bonded Wet, Bonded Dry, Container, Outdoor.

-Some of these may be particularly important for the specific product being stored so it's important to use these filters when narrowing down the initial list of warehouses.
+Some of these may be particularly important for the specific product being stored - such as bonded warehouses for alcohol or tobacco - so it's important to use these filters when narrowing down the initial list of warehouses.
 For certain commodity products, such as grain, bulk storage may be required.
 Certain food products products require a specifically accredited warehouse to store and handle their product - e.g. Organic food that must be handled by warehouses that have a specific organic accreditation.